Glynn Tromans

-Glynn Andrew Tromans (born 1969), is a male former athlete who competed for Great Britain and England.
+Glynn Andrew Tromans (born 17 March 1969), is a male former athlete who competed for Great Britain and England.
 Tromans won seventeen National and British titles on track, road and country, including a record of five CAU/UK Cross Country victories.

+Biography

+Tromans represented England in the 10,000 metres event, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.

+He became the British 10,000 metres champion after winning the British AAA Championships title at the 2001 AAA Championships.

+Tromans won three English National Cross Country Championships titles in 2000, 2004 and 2005.

 He has coached international competitors in athletics, triathlon and the paralympic sport of Boccia.
-He is employed as a Performance Coach by the UK Boccia Federation.
+He is employed as a performance coach by the UK Boccia Federation.

-Athletics career

-He became the British champion in 2001 after winning the British 10,000 metres title.

-He represented England in the 10,000 metres event, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.